esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 Note that grids (and NumPy arrays) are much more efficient than lists and dictionaries.
 If you have a lot of data to send, then you should use those as much as possible.
 For example, a set of agents is best sent as a dictionary of 1D NumPy arrays, with one array/grid for each attribute.
 A list of dictionaries will be quite a bit slower and use a lot more memory, but it should work up to a million or so objects.
 :::

-The optional second parameter is a second timestamp, which is only used in [more advance applications](https://muscle3.readthedocs.io/en/latest/tutorial.html#message-timestamps) and can be set to `None` here.
+The optional second parameter is a second timestamp, which is only used in [more advanced applications](https://muscle3.readthedocs.io/en/latest/tutorial.html#message-timestamps) and can be set to `None` here.

 ```python
 from libmuscle import Grid, Message
 my_message = Message(my_timestamp, None, Grid(my_state, ['x']))
 ```

-To send the message we specify the port on which to send which again needs to match the declaration.
+To send the message we specify the port on which to send, which again needs to match the declaration.

 ```python
 libmuscle.Instance.send('final_state', final_message)